Sturdy and waterproof frost protection

-Actual thermal conductivity is measured using the lambda U value
+Actual thermal conductivity is measured using the Lambda U value

 λU = λD x FT x FM x Fa

-Finnfoam is waterproof
+FINNFOAM is waterproof

-Finnfoam resists compression
+FINNFOAM resists compression

-In addition to the ground pressure from above, horizontally installed frost insulation is also subjected to other loads.
+In addition to ground pressure from above, horizontally installed frost insulation is also subjected to other loads.
 These usually consist of concentrated loads, such as vehicle traffic and landscaping elements.
-A soil layer of 30 cm laid on top of the insulation can be used to distribute the impact of these load points over a larger area.
+A soil layer of 30 cm laid on top of the insulation can be used to distribute the effect of these load points over a larger area.
 On the other hand, frost insulation is most effective when it is installed as close to the ground surface as possible.

-Due to the high compressive strength of Finnfoam, the insulation can also be installed under the foundation.
-Finnfoam can also withstand the weight of heavy machinery.
+Due to the high compressive strength of FINNFOAM, the insulation can also be installed under the foundation.
+FINNFOAM can also withstand the weight of heavy machinery.
 Thus, it is important to choose a product with the correct compressive strength for each location.
 For example, F-300 is the right product for a regular yard area with typical traffic, while the yard of a truck terminal would be better served by F-400.

-Finnfoam insulation panels are very resistant to the strains resulting from casting while constructing a split footing.
-The sturdy Finnfoam simultaneously functions as footing insulation and casting mold panels, which ensures efficiency.
-The smooth surface of Finnfoam allows it to be removed intact after casting, as it does not stick to the concrete.
-If you do want the insulation to adhere to the concrete, the Finnfoam surface must be roughened or fluted slightly.
-Finnfoam insulation can be later installed on top of the footing using renovation mortar, for example.
-The Finnfoam panels may be coated with a thin coat of plaster, which should be done according to the manufacturer's instructions.
+FINNFOAM insulation panels are very resistant to strain resulting from casting during the construction of a split footing.
+As the sturdy FINNFOAM can be used to both insulate the footing and to construct molds for casting, the work is guaranteed to be efficient.
+The smooth surface of FINNFOAM allows it to be removed intact after casting as it does not stick to the concrete.
+On the other hand, if you want the insulation to adhere to the concrete, you should scratch or flute the surface of the FINNFOAM panels slightly.
+FINNFOAM insulation can be installed afterward on top of the footing using renovation mortar, for example.
+FINNFOAM panels can be coated with a thin coat of render following the instructions issued by the manufacturer of the render.

 Transition wedge evens out frost heave